It's always important to protect your family from the flu. Learn all about the flu

 Every year, there's a new flu vaccine designed to handle that season's viruses.
 Get your family's shots as soon as you can.

-When should my child get a flu shot?
+When should kids get flu shots?

 Doctors recommend flu shots for pregnant women.
 It protects you, and it also helps protect your baby in the first year of life.
-But you need to be sure you get the right kind of shot.